Make it bigger: how rugs can cast the illusion of space

 Darker colours make already-small rooms feel even more enclosed: light, however, is expansive, so use rugs with plenty of pale colours in them to make the room feel freer and airier.

-Try having two or three rugs in your smaller room, as this helps create the feel that there’s multiple spaces in there (hence, making it feel larger).
-A particularly useful tactic for smaller apartments – we at TLHRC often see open plan interiors, so this segregating trick often comes in useful.
+Try having two or three rugs in your smaller room, as this helps create the feeling that there are multiple spaces in there (hence, making it feel larger).
+This is a particularly useful tactic for smaller apartments – we at TLHRC often see open-plan interiors, so this segregating trick often comes in useful.

-Use same shades, similar patterns and/or plain colours as this makes the space visually coherent, all elements bouncing off each other, which ultimately helps the room feel more open.
+Use the same shades, patterns, and/or plain colours as this makes the space visually coherent, all elements bouncing off each other, which ultimately helps the room feel more open.

 If your floor, wall and ceiling are the same or similar tones, then the viewer’s mind will perceive it as continuous, visually tricking them thus opening up the space.
 Those who have laminate or stone flooring – invest in a rug with similar tones to the rest of the room to help create this stable harmony.